 We are a commune of inquiring, skeptical, politically centrist, capitalist, anglophile, traditionalist New England Yankee humans, humanoids, and animals with many interests beyond and above politics.
 Each of us has had a high-school education (or GED), but all had ADD so didn't pay attention very well, especially the dogs.
 Each one of us does "try my best to be just like I am," and none of us enjoys working for others, including for Maggie, from whom we receive neither a nickel nor a dime.
 Freedom from nags, cranks, government, do-gooders, control-freaks and idiots is all that we ask for.

-Below is a repost of a column I wrote at another venue for Labor Day 2006 and posted again here in 2011:
+I repost this about every four years.
+I think, a good reminder.
+Below is a repost of a column I wrote at another venue for Labor Day 2006 and posted again here in 2011 and 2014 and 2018:

 What remains of Labor Day?
 Some speeches about the hard work of our parents or grandparents, and some newspaper articles about current difficulties getting established or obtaining benefits for today’s workers.